ballerina-platform/ballerina-dev-website/learn/guides/organizing-ballerina-code.md

 * The `import-prefix` has to be a valid Ballerina identifier and the `import-prefix` is used to refer to public symbols in the declared module.
 * The `import-prefix` is optional.
 If it is not available, the last part of the module name can be used.

-In a package which has the default module containing the main.bal and a non-default module `hello-world.util`, you can add a public function in the `hello_world.util` module and use this function in the `main.bal` file in the default module.
+In a package, which has the default module containing the `main.bal` file and a non-default module named `hello-world.util`, you can add a public function in the `hello_world.util` module and use this function in the `main.bal` file in the default module.

 ```bal